These pages offer resources to help protect your family and property during flooding.Read More…

 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Why does BES require a sewer access permit?
+Why does BES require sewer access authorization?

-This permit ensures consistent notification and coordination of access to Environmental Services conveyance systems (i.e., storm sewers, sanitary and combined sewers) to protect the systems from damage and to protect both the public and city personnel at risk if work is going on simultaneously in the same areas of the system.
+This authorization ensures consistent notification and coordination of access to Environmental Services conveyance systems (i.e., storm sewers, sanitary and combined sewers) to protect the systems from damage and to protect both the public and city personnel at risk if work is going on simultaneously in the same areas of the system.
 In addition, the city has the right to refuse access to parties who want access for actions that are not in the public interest.

 What is access?

 Access is entering, or causing something to enter, a city conveyance system.
 For example, putting a camera into a sewer (even if no people go down after it) requires authorization.
 But someone lifting a manhole cover for a visual inspection does not need authorization, as long as they don’t break the plane of the manhole.

 Access does not include right-of-entry into bureau buildings (e.g., pump stations).
 That authorization, if needed, must be obtained separately through the existing right-of-entry process.